-3.5 A user must, as far as possible, prevent unauthorized persons from gaining access to the net and it-services or to rooms where it-equipment is available.
+3.5 A user must, as far as possible, prevent unauthorised persons from gaining access to the net and IT services or to rooms where IT equipment is available.
 User name and password must never be shared with others.

-3.6 It is the duty of the user to be aware that programs or data may contain unwanted elements (“virus”) and make sure that the advice issued by the IT-department concerning such elements are being followed.
+3.6 It is the duty of the user to be aware that programs or data may contain unwanted elements (“virus”) and make sure that the advice issued by the Division of IT concerning such elements is being followed.

-3.7 It is the duty of the user to report matters that may be of significance to the security of the IT-department or the integrity of the supervisor, to the local IT-officer or the IT-department.
+3.7 It is the duty of the user to report matters that may be of significance to the security of the Division of IT or the integrity of the supervisor, to the local IT officer or the Division of IT.

 4 Respect for other users and privacy protection

-4.1 A user must not seek to achieve unauthorized access to the data, programs etc. of other users, or attempt to gain knowledge of other users’ password/security details.
+4.1 A user must not seek to achieve unauthorised access to the data, programs etc. of other users, or attempt to gain knowledge of other users’ password/security details.

-4.2 Users must be familiar with regulations which concern personal information.
-Computer based files which contain information about individuals or about companies or organizations (juristic persons and corporate bodies) will normally only be created after getting permission from The Norwegian Data Protection Authority.
-If a user should wish to register information about persons, the user in question needs to ascertain that permission to do so have been granted by the authority of the Personal Data Act or regulations pursuant to this act or according to concession given to the University of Agder.
+4.2 Users must be familiar with regulations that concern personal information.
+Computer-based files which contain information about individuals or about companies or organisations (juristic persons and corporate bodies) will normally only be created after getting permission from The Norwegian Data Protection Authority.
+If a user should wish to register information about persons, the user in question needs to ascertain that permission to do so has been granted by the authority of the Personal Data Act or regulations pursuant to this act or according to the concession given to the University of Agder.
 If the register will not be permitted pursuant to these regulations, the user has a duty to apply for the required permission.
-The operations manager will be able give advice to users on how to obtain the necessary permissions.
+The operations manager will be able to give advice to users on how to obtain the necessary permissions.

 4.3 A duty of secrecy applies to any personal information concerning other people that users may come across through their IT activities.